sarasgambato/ResearchTrack1_Assignment1/Assignment 1/README.md

 * `find_silver_token()`: this functions has been implemented to find the silver tokens in front of the robot at a maximum distance of 1.5 and in a cone of 90 degrees (45 degrees on the left and 45 degrees on the right).
 The goal of this function is to communicate to the main function that a silver token has been found and that the routine to grab it can start.
    * Arguments: this function has no arguments.
    * Returns: the function returns `dist` and `rot_y`, which are respectively the distance and the angle between the robot and the closest silver token.
-If no silver token is detected in the vicinity of the robot, or if the robot could hit a golden token while trying to approach the detected silver token, the function returns `-1` and `-1`.
+If no silver token is detected in the vicinity of the robot, or if the robot could hit a golden token while trying to approach the detected silver token (checked via the function `golden_obstacle()`), the function returns `-1` and `-1`.

 * `check_distance()`: this function has been implemented to check if the closest golden token to the robot is on the left or on the right in a cone of 30°, from -105° to -75° for the left side and from 75° to 105° for the right side.
 The goal of this function is to make the robot turn left or right based on the return of the function.
    * Arguments: this function has no arguments.
    * Returns: the function returns `1` if the closest golden token is on the right; in this case the robot will turn left.
 The function return `-1` if the closest golden token is on the left; in this case the robot will turn right.

-* `golden_between()`: this function has been implemented to check whether there are golden tokens between the robot and the silver token that has been detected in the function `find_silver_token(dist, rot_y)`.
+* `golden_obstacle()`: this function has been implemented to check whether there are golden tokens between the robot and the silver token that has been detected in the function `find_silver_token(dist, rot_y)`.
    * Arguments: this function takes as inputs `dist` and `rot_y`, which are respectively the distance and the angle between the robot and the detected silver token.
    * Returns: the function returns `True` if a golden token is between the silver token and the robot; in this case the calling function will discard the silver token that has been detected.
 The function returns `False` if the silver token is the closest one; in this case the calling function will save the distanca and the angle of the detected silver token from the robot.